arkency/posts/posts/2021-04-09-disadvantages-of-pull-requests.md

 ## 6. It's easier to fix than to explain the fix

 Let's say the reviewer has an idea how to make a piece of code in you PR better.
-He explains it in a comment.
+They explain it in a comment.
 The original author has to understand it first, agree with it, and then is expected to implement it.
 Often it's better to let the original author merge his thing, and let the reviewer implement his remark post-factum?
 Faster, less costly, less frustrating. **PRs promote more words instead of action**.

 ## 7. Developers are slower to adapt the _responsibility mindset_